Find Your Answers Here

 WHO SHOULD SEE AN ALLERGIST?

-Our practice sees patients of all ages, from infants to adults.
+Our practice sees all ages, from infants to adults.
 Primary and urgent care clinics have limited and temporary resources to treat severe allergies and asthma.
 We treat the underlying triggers for your discomfort and not just the symptoms.

 WHO GETS ALLERGIES?